awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    sudo amazon-linux-extras install php8.0 mariadb10.5
    ```

-   If you receive an error stating `sudo: amazon-linux-extras: command not found`, then your instance was not launched with an Amazon Linux 2 AMI \(perhaps you are using the Amazon Linux AMI instead\)\.
+   If you receive an error stating `sudo: amazon-linux-extras: command not found`, your instance wasn't launched with an Amazon Linux 2 AMI\.
+You might be using the Amazon Linux AMI instead\.
 You can view your version of Amazon Linux using the following command\.

    ```
    cat /etc/system-release